naif-sameer/my-programming-docs/docs/javascript/svelte/index.md

 ```

-You can use `$` to subscribe the store without creating new varibale
+You can use `$` to subscribe the store without creating new variable

 ```html
 	<script>